Ethanol Added and Premium Fuels Are a Questionable Bargain

 I wanted to put his theory to the test.
 Was the ethanol completely useless in my vehicle?
 Or was it just really inefficient?
 Let’s find out.

-My Gas Options
+My Fuel Options

 In Iowa, most stations offer three different choices for gasoline.

-You can buy the non-ethanol gas, which isn’t blended with ethanol.
+This option isn’t blended with ethanol.
 It’s also listed as having an 87 octane.
 At my nearest gas station, it’s currently sold at a price of $3.68 per gallon.

-You can also buy premium fuel, which is listed as having a 91 octane.
+This is listed as having a 91 octane.
 Again, at my nearest gas station, it’s currently sold for $3.90 per gallon.
 In general, I don’t see any evidence that premium additives do much of anything.
 I’ve virtually never put premium fuels in my Honda Pilot and at my latest maintenance stop, the engine was in wonderful shape.

 I wanted to determine which of these fuels gave me the best “mileage for the buck.”
 The proportions between these gas prices are pretty standard.
 The ethanol blend is usually about 6% less expensive than the normal blend, and the premium blend is usually around 6% higher than the normal blend, which matches up really nicely with the current prices.